 - Grand Jury Subpoena.
 To get the information necessary to make a charging decision, the Department of Justice often uses the grand jury process to obtain documents and witness testimony by issuing grand jury subpoenas to people of interest.
 Being served a federal grand jury subpoena is a serious event.
 Even if you consider yourself at best a witness (and not a target), you need to keep in mind that from here on you are in the middle of a federal criminal investigation.
 It is the job of the grand jurors to decide whom to charge with a federal felony.
-From decades at the Department of Justice, we have seen how inexperience can lead to mistakes and how mistakes have turned witnesses into criminal targets.
+From prior experience at the Department of Justice, we have seen how inexperience can lead to mistakes and how mistakes have turned witnesses into criminal targets.
 Don’t gamble when you receive a grand jury subpoena.
-Trust lawyers that have handled more than 1,000 grand jury proceedings and be advised of how to get out of the investigation as quickly as possible.
+Trust lawyers that have handled more than 2,000 grand jury proceedings and be advised of how to get out of the investigation as quickly as possible.
 Give us a call and let’s find out together what type of information you may possess and why such information may be relevant in the investigation of a federal criminal case.